mikenguyen13/data_analysis/_book/25-dif-in-dif.md

     -   Use substantive knowledge for experimentation and evaluation.

-    -   Consider the following when configuring PanelMatch:
+    -   Consider the following when configuring `PanelMatch`:

         1. The number of matched sets.